LogoCoatedMagnets

 If your requirements are already quantified, rerun the selector and move directly to RFQ with the listed acceptance criteria.

-Run cable holder magnetic selectorRequest RFQ recommendation
+Run cable holder magnetic / cable mounting magnets selectorRequest RFQ recommendation

 Intent and canonical mapping